-HIST 3130 - Sectionalism, Civil War, and Reconstruction, 1845-1877 (3-0-3) The origins of the American Civil War, its course, and subsequent efforts at reconciling North and South.
+HIST 3130 - Sectionalism, Civil War, and Reconstruction, 1845-1877 (3-0-3) The American Civil war from its causes through Reconstruction.
 Emphasis on the political, economic, social, and cultural background to the war, its military aspects, its impact on American society, and the struggle over the war's meaning.
 Prerequisite(s): HIST 2111 (C) or HIST 2112 (C).

-HIST 3135 - The U.S. in the Gilded Age and Progressive Era.
-1877-1917 (3-0-3) This course provides students with a deepened understanding of the emergence of the United States as a modern, industrial nation with an increasingly important role in world affairs.
+HIST 3135 - The U.S. in the Gilded Age and Progressive Era, 1877-1917 (3-0-3) This course provides students with a deepened understanding of the emergence of the United States as a modern, industrial nation with an increasingly important role in world affairs.
 It will explore the political, social, economic, and technological changes associated with this process.
 Prerequisite(s): HIST 2111 (C) or HIST 2112 (C).

-HIST 3140 - Themes of Twentieth Century United States History (3-0-3) A study of domestic developments in the United States during the Twentieth Century with emphasis on major cultural, social, economic, and political reform movements.
-Prerequisite(s): HIST 2112 (C).
+- HIST 3140 Themes of Twentieth Century United States History (3-0-3) A study of domestic developments in the United States during the Twentieth Century with emphasis on major cultural, social, economic, and political reform movements.
+Prerequisite(s): HIST 2112 (C). - HIST 3150 War and Diplomacy 1898 Present (3-0-3)

-HIST 3150 - War and Diplomacy 1898 - Present (3-0-3) An historical overview of the programs and policies of U.S. foreign policy from America's rise to the status of Great Power before World War II to its global preeminence thereafter.
+An historical overview of the programs and policies of U.S. foreign policy from America's rise to the status of Great Power before World War II to its global preeminence thereafter.
 Topics include colonialism, American involvement in World War I, interwar diplomacy, conflicts leading to World War II and the Cold War, Korea, Vietnam, and Desert Storm.

 Prerequisite(s): HIST 2111 (C) or HIST 2112 (C).

-HIST 3210 - The Twentieth Century World (3-0-3) An examination of the political, social, and cultural developments of the twentieth century, with emphasis on the era of the world wars and the Cold War, and the end of colonialism.
-Prerequisite(s): HIST 1112 (C).

-HIST 3220 - Latin American History - (3-0-3)
+- HIST 3210 The Twentieth Century World (3-0-3) An examination of the political, social, and cultural developments of the twentieth century, with emphasis on the era of the world wars and the Cold War, and the end of colonialism.
+Prerequisite(s): HIST 1112 (C). - HIST 3220 Latin American History (3-0-3)